Acroteriobatus leucospilus

 Acroteriobatus leucospilus, the grayspotted guitarfish, is a species of guitarfish of the family Rhinobatidae, found along the coast of Madagascar, South Africa, Mozambique, and Tanzania.
 It has undergone a reduction in population of at least 50% over the past 15 years due to overfishing and harvesting.

 Description

-The characteristics of grayspotted guitarfish are the presence of elongated bluish-gray spots on snout, numerous small bluish spots on pectoral, pelvic, dorsal, and caudal fins, white ventral surface, white or striped blue-brownish lateral tail folds, and 37 to 41 nasal lamellae counted.
-Its reproduction system is ovoviviparous and the maximum length is 96 cm (female specimens).
+The characteristics of the grayspotted guitarfish include the presence of elongated bluish-gray spots on its snout, numerous small bluish spots on the pectoral, pelvic, dorsal, and caudal fins, white ventral surface, white or striped blue-brownish lateral tail folds, and 37 to 41 nasal lamellae counted.
+Its reproduction system is ovoviviparous, and the maximum length is 96 cm (female specimens).

 Habitat and distribution

 Grayspotted guitarfish inhabits the inshore area to a depth of 100 m (328 ft).

-The coastal areas of its geographic range is known for heavy fishing pressure.
+The coastal areas of its geographic range are known for heavy fishing pressure.
 This guitarfish is often captured by trawl and gillnet fisheries operating across its habitat.
-The meat are sold locally and the fins are exported to Asia.
+The meat is sold locally, and the fins are exported to Asia.